ThariduNiroshan530/ThariduNiroshan530/README.md

 # Hello, I'm Tharidu 👋

 ### About Me
 I'm a cybersecurity enthusiast based in the beautiful island nation of Sri Lanka.
 My passion lies in safeguarding digital assets and promoting secure online practices.
-With a background in [mention relevant education or experience], I'm constantly exploring new technologies and techniques to stay ahead in the ever-evolving landscape of cybersecurity.
+With a background in University of Moratuwa, I'm constantly exploring new technologies and techniques to stay ahead in the ever-evolving landscape of cybersecurity.

 ## Skills